Hugh Hetherington Hearing Aid Museum

 Sonotone 1010 Hybrid Hearing Aid

-The development of this hearing aid represented the first step in the move from vacuum tubes to all-transistor hearing aids.
+This hearing aid represented the first step in the move from vacuum tubes to all-transistor hearing aids.

 The metal case measured 3" by 2¾" by about ½" thick.
+It weighed 3.1 oz.
+(88 g) without the batteries.

 Click picture for larger view